ejw773/to-do-30/README.md

 * Don't insert code you don't understand.
 Research it out and add it on another day.

 * By the end of the day, make the final commit and deploy the app.
 If deployment can't be completed on that day, that's OK - *but no more commits after midnight*.
-The timestamp is watching you!
+What's done is done.
+And remember: The timestamp is watching you!

 * Put a link to your deployed site in the README for that branch (edit the "Today's Deployed App" line above).
 Give the link a title.
 Examples:
   *   "Finished before breakfast!
 BAM!"